Deeper Commentary

 is of a broken and humble spirit, to revive the spirit of the humble, and

-to revive the heart of the contrite- The idea may be that when and
+to revive the heart of the contrite- The contrast is between

 Israel had lost their hold on true doctrine, many scarcely knew the Law